-"Meeting" means the convening of the Board as the College's governing body to make a decision or to deliberate toward a decision on any matter.
-The Board has the authority to act only when a quorum is present at a duly called regular, or special or emergency meeting.
+The Board has the authority to act only when a quorum is present at a duly called regular, special or emergency meeting.
 "Meeting" means the convening of a quorum of the Board as the College's governing body to make a decision or to deliberate toward a decision on any matter.
 This includes meeting for the purpose of gathering information to serve as the basis for a subsequent decision or recommendation by the governing body, i.e., a work session.
 The affirmative vote of the majority of members of the Board is required to transact any business.
-Communications between and among a quorum of members convening on electronically linked personal computers or by telephone conference call are subject to the Public Meetings Law.